-Bank holidays in Spain that fall on weekends are sometimes replaced with alternate days (usually the following Monday), if the regional government so chooses.
+Bank holidays in Spain that fall on weekends are sometimes replaced with alternate days (usually on the following Monday) if the regional government so chooses.
 More recently, however, alternate days have not always been given.

 Many businesses also close during the Spanish national and regional holidays.
 Each year you can check the Spanish holidays list on the website of your local autonomous community, which will normally publish a list at the start of each year.